Veraticus/huey/README.markdown

 ```
 Now you're ready to go!
 Since the username is stored in the bridge, you won't have to do this again.

+#### Automatic user registration

 The first time you issue a request towards the Hue bridge and the bridge never communicated before with your application (i.e. the Hue bridge doesn't recognise the user Huey supplied), Huey will automatically call `Huey::Request.register`.
 As an effect this will then successfully raise: `Huey::Errors::PressLinkButton`.
-Manually calling `Huey::Request.register` may thus be omitted.
+Manually calling `Huey::Request.register` may thus be omitted when it doesn't fit your application.

 ### Bulbs